-Since 1981, the Jerome Foundation has generously funded this fellowship program to significantly advance, artistically and critically, emerging visual artists in Minnesota.
+Since 1981, this fellowship program has significantly advanced, artistically and critically, emerging visual artists in Minnesota.

 Artists considered for these fellowships may work in a variety of visual art media, including both traditional and new media.
 The program is aimed at visual artists who can present their work in a gallery context, and eligible applicants must be in the early stages of their careers and have not yet attained professional acknowledgement commensurate with the quality of their work.
 MCAD and the Jerome Foundation welcome applications from artists representing diverse cultural perspectives.

-An independent jury of three arts professionals competitively awards $10,000 grants to five Minnesota artists.
+An independent jury of three arts professionals competitively awards five grants of $12,000 each to emerging Minnesota artists.
 Fellowships may be used to purchase materials, cover the production costs of artwork, and supplement living or travel costs.
 During the twelve-month fellowship year, each artist receives three studio visits from professional critics, access to technical assistance, a culminating exhibition at the MCAD Gallery, a catalog with a critical essay on each artist’s work, and the opportunity to partake in a public panel discussion.

 This program is administered by the Minneapolis College of Art and Design.
 Contact Kerry Morgan, program director, at email@example.com or 612.874.3667 for more information.